mikepb/go-swim/README.md

 # go-swim

 The `go-swim` package implements a the [SWIM failure detector][swim] with a focus on rapid protocol prototyping.
 Specifically, the basic SWIM failure detection algorithm, described in a later section, is decomposed into the node selector component and the ping mechanism to allow us to replace the former with topologically-defined variants.
-The design of `go-swim` is inspired by and borrows heavily from HashiCorp's [`memberlist`][memberlist] implementation of SWIM.
+The design of `go-swim` is inspired by and borrows heavily from HashiCorp's [memberlist][] implementation of SWIM.

 ## Usage